 Such solutions should be completely in line with what Prime Minister May proclaimed in her maiden speech on 13th July last year in which she spoke of a “mission to make Britain a country that works for everyone.
 The Government I lead will be driven, not by the interests of the privileged few but by yours.
 When it comes to opportunity we won’t entrench the advantages of the fortunate few, we will do everything we can to help anybody, whatever your background, to go as far as your talents will take you.”
 Unfortunately, she has demonstrated none of this.

 She (or whoever replaces her) can only succeed if they start communicating openly and honestly with the electorate.
-It is a Herculean task, given the internal factions within The Conservative Party, the confrontational nature of the Westminster system and a British press that delights in magnifying differences and causing mischief – but it is vital.
+It is a Herculean task, given the internal factions within The Conservative Party, the fence-sitting intransigence of the Labour Party, the confrontational and siloed nature of the Westminster system and a British press that delights in magnifying differences and causing mischief – but it is vital.

-The alternative is that we wake up on that fateful day in March of 2019 to find that none of us are happy with the Brexit that we, and future generations to come, will be forced to live with.
+The alternative is that we wake up on that fateful day in March of 2019 (it still makes me laugh to read this date!) to find that none of us are happy with the Brexit that we, and future generations to come, will be forced to live with.